Medical questions & health advice by licensed doctors

-"Vertigo from car accident?
+"Vertigo from car accident?"

 Ever since I got in a car accident several years ago during which I sustained a pretty bad head injury, I've been having episodes of vertigo that are very bad.
 I have to lie down on the floor and sometimes the room doesn't stop spinning until I fall asleep.
 How can I fight this?

 In most people, vertigo is caused by a benign problem in the inner ear where vertigo is induced by certain movements.
 In your case, I am worried that your vertigo is due to some neurological problem that came about from the accident.
 If this is the case, then you need to be followed by a brain specialties (neurologist).
 They will know what type of medicines are best for someone in your situation.
 I suggest that you schedule an appointment with a neurologist as soon as possible.
 You will need to bring with you any records including imaging from your accident.
 He or she can take a detailed history of your vertigo attacks including how they come about, and perform a thorough neurological exam.
 The neurologist may want to get more detailed head imaging such as an MRI.
 Hopefully, you will get to the bottom of what is causing your vertigo and come up with a treatment plan on how to fight it.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.